MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/faq.md

 If you’re an IT admin, learn how to buy and deploy the app.

+**How can I get Layout?**

+If you’re an IT admin, [learn how to buy and deploy the app](../licensing/buy-and-deploy.md).

 **Can I try the app before buying it?**

 Yes, Layout is available as a free 30-day trial.
-For more information, see Buy and deploy Remote Assist.
+For more information, see [Buy and deploy Remote Assist](../licensing/buy-and-deploy.md).

 **Can I still use the preview app?**

 The preview period has ended.
-Existing preview apps customers have until December 1, 2018 to upgrade to a paid subscription.
+Existing preview apps customers have until December 1, 2018, to upgrade to a paid subscription.

 **Do I need the Layout apps for both HoloLens and Windows Mixed Reality?**